tunayokumus/drone-flight-checklists/checklist-dji-mini-3-pro.md

 ### Packing

  - [ ] Charge all batteries.
- - [ ] Make sure there is enough space in the SD card.
+ - [ ] Make sure SD card is formatted properly and there is enough space.
  - [ ] Pack spare propellers, screws and the screwdriver.
  - [ ] Confirm travel regulations (e.g. battery rules checked / hand luggage on fligts).
  - [ ] Check the drone regulations of the destination country.
 Check if they offer an interactive map of restricted air spaces.
 Register the flights or request permits if necessary.